Joshkunz/podcasts/README.md

 By default the -S flag does simple shell style globing like:
 * * matches any string of characters
-* ? matches any single charachter
+* ? matches any single character
 * [seq] matches and character in seq
 * [!seq] matches any character not in seq